KreconyMakaron/KreCalc/README.md

 ## Planned Features
 - Support for flags
 - Functions like logarithms and the binomial coefficient
-- Calculating the factorial
-- Fixing messy code like the current workaround for negative numbers
-- Fixing bugs :>
 - Ability to display the answer in full notation rather than scientific
-- Error Handling